-Furthermore, the bill HB 699 specifically addresses the development of individualized education programs for students with visual impairments.
-It establishes a presumption that proficiency in Braille is crucial for the educational advancement of these students, mandating that all students with visual impairments receive Braille instruction unless a unanimous decision by the special education team deems it inappropriate.
-The bill requires that Braille instruction be delivered by a state-certified teacher and mandates an initial learning media assessment by a certified teacher, to be conducted every three years and reviewed annually.
-The act is set to take effect 60 days after its passage, ensuring that the legal framework governing special education services is both current and comprehensive.
+Furthermore, the bill amends current law regarding individualized education programs for students with visual impairments by replacing "functionally blind pupil" with "student with visual impairments."
+It establishes a presumption that proficiency in Braille is essential for these students' educational progress, mandating Braille instruction unless unanimously deemed inappropriate by the special education team.
+The bill also requires that Braille instruction be provided by a state-certified teacher and mandates an initial learning media assessment by a certified teacher, to be conducted every three years and reviewed annually.
+The act is set to take effect 60 days after its passage.

 Statutes affected: